Third wave of Covid-19 in England: what does the latest data show?

 They are also a long way below the record 34,336 Covid-19 hospital patients at the peak of the second wave on January 18.

-Meanwhile hospital admissions of people with Covid-19 in England stood at 458 on July 6 – the highest daily total since March 10.
+Meanwhile, hospital admissions of people with Covid-19 in England stood at 461 on July 7 – the highest daily total since March 10.

 Admissions peaked at 4,134 on January 12.